Chaffelson/nipyapi/docs/devnotes.rst

 This assumes you have virtualenvwrapper, git, and appropriate python versions installed, as well as the necessary test environment:

 - update History.rst
-- check setup.py
+- check pyproject.toml
-- check requirements.txt and requirements_dev.txt
+- check requirements.txt
 - Commit all changes
 - in bash::